awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/AgentReference.md

       ```

       ```
-      sudo python awslogs-agent-setup.py --region us-east-1 --http-proxy http://your/proxy --https-proxy http://your-proxy --no-proxy 169.254.169.254
+      sudo python awslogs-agent-setup.py --region us-east-1 --http-proxy http://your/proxy --https-proxy http://your/proxy --no-proxy 169.254.169.254
       ```

       In order to maintain access to the Amazon EC2 metadata service on EC2 instances, use **\-\-no\-proxy 169\.254\.169\.254** \(recommended\)\.
-For more information , see [Instance Metadata and User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Instance Metadata and User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+      In the values for `http-proxy` and `https-proxy`, you specify the entire URL\.

    1. For an existing installation of the CloudWatch Logs agent, edit /var/awslogs/etc/proxy\.conf, and add your proxies: